shiveenp/bluhrg/source/_posts/2020-Goals.md

 - **Complete one AWS cert**

-  Been on hold for a while, but I the developer [FOMO](https://www.urbandictionary.com/define.php?term=FOMO) is real.
+  Been on hold for a while, but the developer [FOMO](https://www.urbandictionary.com/define.php?term=FOMO) is real.

 - **Watch less but quality TV**